twinfoundation/logging/packages/logging-models/docs/overview.md

 # @gtsc/logging-models - Overview

-Models which define the structure of the logging service implementations.
+Models which define the structure of the logging connectors and contracts.

 ## Installation